-Twenty twenty is the 20th year of CCALS participating in the Falmouth Road Race Numbers for Nonprofits program.
-Falmouth is one of our largest annual fundraising events and we are asking for your support to help us reach our goal of $200,000!
-This year’s $175 registration fee will be waived and we ask our runners to commit to raising a suggested minimum of $1,500 for CCALS.
+The Falmouth Road Race is one of our largest annual fundraising events and we are asking for your support to help us reach our goal of $250,000!
+This year’s registration fee is $175 (the amount it costs us to purchase your number from the Falmouth Road Race) and we ask our runners to raise a suggested minimum of $1,500 to support CCALS.

-Runners, joggers and walkers can sign up to run individually, as part of Team CCALS, or gather friends and family to create their own team!
-In addition to the Falmouth Road Race branded swag bag you will receive, CCALS will provide T-shirts and will be sending pre-race party baskets with fun surprises for runners who raise at least $500, in lieu of our pre-race party at the Seacrest.
-Each runner, jogger and walker will have their own fundraising page to share with colleagues, family, and friends.
+Runners, joggers and walkers can sign up to run individually or gather friends and family to create their own team!
+In addition to the Falmouth Road Race branded swag bag you will receive, CCALS will provide T-shirts and send pre-race party baskets with fun surprises for participants who raise at least $500, in lieu of our pre-race party at the Seacrest.
+Each individual will have their own fundraising page to share with their supporters.
 To run with us, click “register” at the top of the page.

 Who will get to run in-person in a hybrid race?

 In the case of a hybrid race, only 30% of our runners will be eligible to run the course in Falmouth on race day.
 Runners who raise at least $500 and select the option for running in person on their registration form will be entered in a drawing to receive an “in-person” event bib.

 What does a virtual race look like?

 If there is a virtual option of the Falmouth Road Race At-Home Edition, runners will have the flexibility to complete their 7 miles on their own time and on their own course during one week (week TBD), to ensure social distancing.
 This is a great opportunity for individuals to walk the race this year as well!
 Participants will still receive Falmouth Road Race bibs and upload their results to the Falmouth Road Race’s Race Roster website to get their ranking.
 To learn more about this year’s race, visit falmouthroadrace.com.